MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-alert-queryset.md

 <!-- ## Limitations on query result set that returns a time chart with a time axis

-If you have a result set with a chart that has a time axis, Data Activator will read the measure value exactly once for each point on the time axis.
+If you have a result set with a chart that has a time axis, Data Activator reads the measure value exactly once for each point on the time axis.
 For more information, see [Limitations on charts with a time axis](data-activator-get-data-real-time-dashboard.md#limitations-on-charts-with-a-time-axis).

 To work around this limitation, you can add a line to the query so that the end time of the time filter ends at 'one bin before,' and the last bin does not change.